Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Abstract

 \section{Abstract}

 Scenario generation is the construction of a discrete random vector to represent parameters of uncertain values in a stochastic program.
 Most approaches to scenario generation are \emph{distribution-driven}, that is, they attempt to construct a random vector which captures well in a probabilistic sense the uncertainty.
 On the other hand, a \emph{problem-driven} approach may be able to exploit the structure of a problem to provide a more concise representation of the uncertainty.
-There have been only a few problem-driven approaches proposed, and these have been heuristic in nature.

-In this paper we propose what is, as far as we are aware, the first analytic approach to problem-driven scenario generation.
-This approach applies to stochastic programs with a tail risk measure, such as conditional value-at-risk.
-Since tail risk measures only depend on the upper tail of a distribution, standard methods of scenario generation, which typically spread there scenarios evenly across the support of the solution, struggle to adequately represent tail risk well.
+In this paper we propose an analytic approach to problem-driven scenario generation.
+This approach applies to stochastic programs where a tail risk measure, such as conditional value-at-risk, is applied to a loss function.
+Since tail risk measures only depend on the upper tail of a distribution, standard methods of scenario generation, which typically spread their scenarios evenly across the support of the random vector, struggle to adequately represent tail risk.
+Our scenario generation approach works by targeting the construction of scenarios in areas of the distribution corresponding to the tails of the loss distributions.
+We provide conditions under which our approach is consistent with sampling, and as proof-of-concept demonstrate how our approach could be applied to two classes of problem, namely network design and portfolio selection.
+Numerical tests on the portfolio selection problem demonstrate that our approach yields better and more stable solutions compared to standard Monte Carlo sampling.